 Activities to which the recovery of indirect costs applies

 - consultancy work conducted on behalf of the University

 - provision of services on behalf of the University

 - any other work that involves the use of University facilities and resources.

-General principles for calculating indirect cost recovery fee
+General principles for calculating indirect costs for recovery

-For the activities listed above, the contract sum must cover, as a minimum, all direct costs including salary on-costs.
-An indirect cost recovery fee is then added to the contract sum.
+For the activities listed above, the project budget sum must cover, as a minimum, all direct costs including salary on-costs.
+The indirect costs to be recovered are then added to the contract total.

-The indirect cost recovery fee for these activities is set at 35% of the contract sum.
+Indirect costs to be recovered for these activities are set at 35% of the total sum.

 Where appropriate, salary (including on-costs) for the principal investigator and other members of University staff should be included in the contract sum, prior to calculation of the indirect cost recovery.

 The indirect cost recovery fee applies regardless of whether or not the activity is also classified as a commercial activity and therefore also subject to the commercial guidelines.